-We speak to Stan Coleman, Chief Architect, about how the Copperleaf® Value Framework can be used to evaluate different types of investments—beyond physical infrastructure.
-In fact, if we look to the ISO 55001 standard, an asset is defined very broadly as an “item, thing or entity that has potential or actual value to an organization.”
+In this interview with Stan Coleman, Copperleaf’s Chief Architect, he discusses how the Copperleaf® Value Framework can be used to evaluate different types of investments—beyond physical infrastructure.
+If we look to the ISO 55001 standard, an asset is defined very broadly as an “item, thing or entity that has potential or actual value to an organization.”
 The same asset management principles can therefore be applied to hardware and software assets.
-In this article, we will focus on how the Copperleaf Value Framework can be used to value portfolios of Information Technology (IT) investments.
+This article focuses on how the Copperleaf Value Framework can be used to value portfolios of Information Technology (IT) investments.

 Q: How has the Copperleaf Value Framework evolved over time?

-“As the market has matured in Asset Investment Planning and Management, the demands from clients in terms of what they want to be able to value have also matured.
+“As the market has matured in Asset Investment Planning and Management (AIPM), the demands from clients in terms of what they want to be able to value have also matured.

 Q: How did we first begin using the Copperleaf Decision Analytics Solution to value IT portfolios?

 “IT departments actually have very similar challenges to their asset management counterparts.
-They need to manage a pipeline of candidate projects, and allocate their limited funds and resources to get the best results.
-We had experience taking a value framework from one business unit within an integrated utility and expanding it to the enterprise level, so we extended this approach to include the IT environment.
+They need to manage a pipeline of candidate projects and allocate their limited funds and resources to get the best results.
+We had experience taking a value framework from one business unit within an integrated utility and expanding it to the enterprise level, so we were able to extend this approach to the IT environment.
 We now have a strong community of clients like Manitoba Hydro and Salt River Project (SRP) that have a corporate value framework that spans the entire organization, including all of their physical asset lines of business and now also their IT spend.”

 Q: What are the factors typically used to evaluate IT projects?

-“In the Copperleaf Value Framework, we call these factors “value measures”.
-For IT projects, there are some common value measures that we typically apply, such as investment cost, financial benefits, IT capacity risk, security risk, license risk, innovation premium, business continuity risk, etc.
+“Within the Copperleaf Value Framework, we call these factors “value measures”.
+For IT projects, there are some common value measures that we typically use to assess the benefits of IT investments, such as cost, financial benefits, IT capacity risk, security risk, license risk, innovation premium, business continuity risk, etc.

-For example, if your organization’s IT system isn’t available, what impact will that have on employees to do their jobs?
+For example, if your organization’s IT system isn’t available, how will that impact the ability of employees to do their jobs?
 What efficiencies (time and money savings) can you obtain by upgrading your technology?
 How can you optimize customer experience and maximize value across different business functions by collecting and using your data in a more holistic way?
-These are all important questions that our clients want to examine.”
+These are all important questions we help our clients examine.”

 Q: Do organizations typically evaluate both software and hardware investments together in one capital portfolio, or is their spend evaluated independently?
 Is this trending in one direction or another?

 “A little of both.
 The trend is for organizations to want to have a comprehensive view of what they’re doing in IT which allows for more consistency and efficiency in decision making.
-Hardware investments tend to be transactional and sustainment-based, such as desktop refresh programs and programmatic type of investments.
-Software spend incorporates big system implementations like outage management upgrades and significant digital transformation initiatives.
-Usually the capital is from the same budget, so organizations want to perform tradeoffs between those sustainment-type initiatives vs. the larger transformations—it’s a key capability of Copperleaf’s solution that we can support this type of analysis.”
+Hardware investments tend to be transactional and sustainment-based, such as desktop refresh programs and programmatic types of investments.
+Software spend incorporates big system implementations like outage management upgrades and large digital transformation initiatives.
+Usually, the capital is from the same budget, so organizations want to perform trade-offs between those sustainment-type initiatives versus larger transformations.
+With Copperleaf’s solutions, clients can carry out this type of analysis.”

 Q: What other industries can benefit from a value framework?
 Any ideas about what’s next on the horizon?

-“The Copperleaf Value Framework applies to any company that needs to make informed decisions.
-Because there are so many similarities and common issues around financial performance, safety, ESG-driven initiatives, and reliability for industries with large infrastructure, the Framework expands most naturally to industries like oil and gas, mining, transportation, pulp and paper, telecommunications, and of course, IT across a wide range of industries.”
+“The Copperleaf Value Framework applies to any company that needs to make informed, data-driven decisions about how they spend their money and resources.
+Because there are so many similarities and common issues around financial performance, safety, ESG-driven initiatives, and reliability across industries worldwide, the Framework can be applied almost infinitely.